dennisliuu/dennisliuu/README.md

 - 💻 I’m willing to make side projects
 - 📈 I’m instered in stock, financial and blockchain technology
 - 🌏 I'm studing topic about renewable energy in my master degree
-- ⚡ I love to ride bike / motocycle / climbing / skateboard / rubik's cube
+- ⚡ I love to ride bike / motocycle / climbing / skateboard / rubik's cube and join conferences!

 ### Connect with me: